QuantumLiquids/TensorToolkit/README.md

-# QuantumLiquids/TensorKit
+# QuantumLiquids/TensorToolkit

-TensorKit is a high-performance tensor basic operation library written in C++.
+TensorToolit is a high-performance tensor basic operation library written in C++.
 It serves as the foundation for tensor network algorithms (like Density Matrix Renormalization Group, Project Entanglement Pair State) and provides essential functionalities such as tensor contraction, transpose, and more.

 ## Functionality

-TensorKit offers the following key features:
+TensorToolit offers the following key features:

 - [x] Abelian Quantum Numbers
 - [x] MPI Parallelization Support